-Hemrich Brothers Brewing Co. header - image
+Hemrich Brothers Brewing Co. letterhead

-Alvin Hemrich Brewing Co. - Hemrich Bros.
+Hemrich Bros.
 Brewing Co.
+(1896-1916)

-In 1897 Alvin M. Hemrich (see biography) purchased the plant and business of the North Pacific Brewery (also known as the old Slorah Brewery), located on Howard Ave.
+The plant was better known as the old Slorah Brewery.
+It was, located on Howard Ave.
 N. (now Yale Ave.
 N.), between Republican and Mercer streets.
-The firm was then operated as the Alvin Hemrich Brewing Co.
-After six months Alvin was joined by his brother Louis, and Julius Damus, in the organization of the Hemrich Brothers Brewing Company, which was incorporated under the laws of the state on the 4th of February, 1899.
+The firm was first operated as the Alvin Hemrich Brewing Co. producing steam beer and porter.
+In early '98, Alvin was joined by his brother Louis, and Julius Damus, in the organization of the Hemrich Brothers Brewing Company, which was incorporated under the laws of the state on the 4th of February, 1899.

 Hemrich Bros.
-Brewery - click to enlarge image
+Brewery - image

 Hemrich Bros.
-Brewery c.1901
+Brewery ca.1901

 Hemrich Bros.
-Brewery workers - click to enlarge image
+Brewery workers - image

 Early crew - Alvin Hemrich seated front left